Close

 Lower Risk

 It is essential to evaluate an investment’s potential danger before deciding whether or not to make it.
-Corporate bonds in India, for that matter, are less at risk.
-This is because the inflation rate has little effect on these bonds.
+Corporate bonds in India, for that matter, are less at risk because the inflation rate has little effect on them.

 Immediate Rewards